gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

    executed as non-root
 - `./` on other systems

+## Configuration validation

+Introduced in GitLab Runner 15.0, config validation checks the structure of the Runner `config.toml` file.
+The validator pricing `info` level messages only.

+{some other blurb}

 ## The global section

 These settings are global.
 They apply to all runners.